• Skip to primary navigation

 • Reduce the speed of mixer and slowly add dry ingredients until just combined.

-• Chill in the refrigerator overnight.
+• Cover dough with plastic wrap, then chill dough in the refrigerator overnight.

 • Place one dough ball in each mini muffin cup and bake for 10-12 minutes.
 The cookies are done when the top looks evenly dry.
 Don’t worry about any wrinkles or cracks.
 They will be covered with the chocolate coating.

-• Cool in the pan for 10 minutes before transferring the cookies onto wire racks to cool completely.
+• Cool cookies in the pan for 10 minutes before transferring the cookies onto wire racks to cool completely.

 • Melt the chocolate coating discs in a small bowl in the microwave at 50% power for 30 seconds.
 Stir, then return to the microwave for 10-20 second intervals at 50% power just until completely melted.